Tulasi Vanam

 In the ancient text of Bridhasmritti (an ancient text), a ‘Hindu’ is one who is virtuous, distant from violence, capable of destroying unruly elements, and a protector of vedas and cows.

-As per the Ramakosha, s Hindu cannot be a wicked person, or not noble (anarya), he cannot be condemned either.
+As per the Ramakosha, a Hindu cannot be a wicked person, or not noble (anarya), he cannot be condemned either.
 The one who abides by his svadharma, and is devoted to the wise and dharma of shrutis, is Hindu.

 In the Parijataharan drama, he who uses the heat of his penance to destroy sins and elements that pollute the consciousness, and he who can also destroy external enemies with his weapons, is a Hindu.